Pre-Book/docs/docs/setup/README.md

 You can use the downloader below.
 Simply press one of the buttons to get started.

 !!! warning "Adblocker issues"
-    If you have a tracker blocker, this probably won't work.
+    If this tool doesn't work, try disabling your ad or tracker blocker.

 **Based upon:** [Microsoft Software Download Listing](https://github.com/massgravel/msdl)